2023 Best Fine & Studio Arts Schools in Colorado

 Fine Arts majors at CU Anschutz take out an average of $26,031 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $244.

-The excellent programs at University of Colorado Boulder helped the school earn the #3 place on this year’s ranking of the best fine and studio arts schools in Colorado.
-CU - Boulder is a very large public school located in the city of Boulder.
+A rank of #3 on this year’s list means University of Colorado Boulder is a great place for fine and studio arts students.
+CU - Boulder is a very large public school located in the midsize city of Boulder.

 After completing their degree, Fine Arts graduates from CU - Boulder carry an average student debtload of $21,670.